epsaul/Pi-1B-Kiosk-Server/README.md

 ### 4. **Secure the GitHub API Token**
 - Store token in `.env` (never expose to frontend)
-- Validate and sanitize form inputs before submitting to GitHub
+- Validate and sanitise form inputs before submitting to GitHub

 ---